assemble/assemble-boilerplate-site/README.md

 Retrieves data from any specified `JSON` and/or `YAML` files to populate the templates when rendered.
 Data gets passed through the `data` object to the options on the assemble task, then to the context in your templates.

+Learn more: [data][data]

 ### Usage Examples

 Here are some examples of how you can customize the Assemble task for different use cases.
-Visit the [assemble-examples](https://github.com/assemble/assemble-examples) repo to see more example projects.
+Visit the [assemble-examples][] repo to see more example projects.

 ```js
 assemble: {